Para-SAR

-The Esquadrão Aeroterrestre de Salvamento (EAS) (Airborne Rescue Squadron), known by its nickname Para-SAR, is a Brazilian Air Force special operations search and rescue squadron, based in the city of Campo Grande.
+The Esquadrão Aeroterrestre de Salvamento (EAS) (Airborne Rescue Squadron), known by its nickname Para-SAR,is a special forces unit of the Brazilian Air Force (Força Aérea Brasileira), based in the city of Campo Grande.

-The unit has no aircraft of its own and its airborne personnel conduct operations by being dropped from other units' aircraft.
+The unit has no aircraft of its own and its airborne personnel conduct special operations by being dropped from other units' aircraft.
 The unit has seven SAR teams located in seven states.

 Each Para-SAR detachment is made up of SAR qualified military parachutists.
 Members of this unit can be distinguished by their maroon berets and orange baseball caps.